Geneva And Chicago Race Discrimination Attorney

 The United States has a lengthy history of race discrimination, stretching from the savage mistreatment of Native Americans through the centuries of African-American enslavement to the continuing discrimination against people of color in the third decade of the 21st century.

-At Foote, Mielke, Chavez & O’Neil, our strong employment discrimination attorneys are determined to do everything in our power to fight racial injustice that, in spite of the numerous laws outlawing all types of discrimination, continues to plague too many of our stores, factories, and offices.
+At FMCO Law, our strong employment discrimination attorneys are determined to do everything in our power to fight racial injustice that, in spite of the numerous laws outlawing all types of discrimination, continues to plague too many of our stores, factories, and offices.
 If you have suffered racial discrimination where you work, contact our lawyers so we can protect your rights and recover damages.

-Defining Race Discrimination in the Workplace According to Geneva & Chicago Law
+Defining Race Discrimination In The Workplace According To Geneva And Chicago Law

-It is difficult to understand, not to mention appalling, that — after the resonant words of Martin Luther King, Jr. and the presidencies of Barack Obama, Black workers are often paid less, promoted less frequently, harassed, and even threatened at American workplaces simply because of their skin color, their facial features, or the texture of their hair.
+It is difficult to understand, not to mention appalling, that – after the resonant words of Martin Luther King, Jr., and the presidency of Barack Obama – Black workers are often paid less, promoted less frequently, harassed, and even threatened at American workplaces simply because of their skin color, their facial features, or the texture of their hair.

-At Foote, Mielke, Chavez & O’Neil, we work with both employees and employers to combat racial discrimination.
+At FMCO Law, we work with both employees and employers to combat racial discrimination.
 We not only negotiate and file lawsuits on behalf of employees who suffer racial injustice, but we also work with enlightened employers to establish protocols to prevent racial discrimination from occurring in the first place and to hold those who violate anti-discrimination regulations accountable.

 If you are feeling angry and/or humiliated by being racially victimized at your workplace, remember that those who discriminate against you are breaking both federal and Illinois state laws.
 Our team of skilled race discrimination attorneys will fight tirelessly for your right to fair treatment under: